 Human pathogenic fungi frequently cause infections of skin and mucosae, however they are also capable of causing life threatening mycoses.

-Integrated into the MPM Department is a research group which carries out experimental infection biology research, focusing on infection models to understand pathogenesis of human pathogenic fungi.
+The MPM department closely cooperates with the research group Microbial Immunology which uses infection models to understand pathogenesis of human pathogenic fungi.